NicholasChua/siem_osint_automation/README.md

 Number of vendors that detected this domain as malicious: 11/93
 ```

-The script will output `vt_domain_lookup.json` file in the `ip_osint_json` directory if the user wishes to look at the full VirusTotal response.
+The script will output `vt_domain_lookup.json` file in the `osint_json` directory if the user wishes to look at the full VirusTotal response.
 Note that the output file is overwritten each time the script is run.

 ### `comment.py`

-This script is essentially a template for combining the `vt_ip_osint.py`, `ii_ip_osint.py`, `ai_ip_osint.py`, `vt_file_osint.py` and `vt_domain_osint.py` scripts together, and generating a series of comments.
+This script is essentially a template for combining the `vt_osint.py`, `ii_ip_osint.py`, and `ai_ip_osint.py` scripts together, and generating a series of comments.
 The script takes in an IP address, malware file or hash, or domain as input and generates a comment based on the output of the three scripts.

-As this script uses the functions of the other scripts, it also generates the `vt_ip_lookup.json`, `ii_ip_lookup.json`, and `ai_ip_lookup.json` files in the `ip_osint_json` directory.
+As this script uses the functions of the other scripts, it also generates the `vt_ip_lookup.json`, `ii_ip_lookup.json`, `ai_ip_lookup.json`, `vt_file_lookup.json`, and `vt_domain_lookup.json` files in the `osint_json` directory.
 Note that the output files are overwritten each time the script is run.

 ```bash
 python comment.py --ip 8.8.8.8